George

 or morality is a necessary spring of popular government.

-to every species of free government.
-Who, that is
+every species of free government.
+Who, that is a sincere

-a sincere friend to it, can look with indifference
+friend to it, can look with indifference upon attempts

-upon attempts to shake the foundation of the fabric
+to shake the foundation of the fabric ?

 Promote, then, as an object of primary

-of knowledge.
-In proportion as the structure of a
+knowledge.
+In proportion as the structure of a government

-government gives force to public opinion, it is essential
+gives force to public opinion, it is essential that

 As a very important source of strength